-Alternatively, if you have passed 10th grade/class and have qualification above that or if you fall under any of the above listed Non-ECR category criteria, then you would select YES.
+Alternatively, if you have passed 10th grade/class, or have qualification above that, or if you fall under any of the above listed Non-ECR category criteria, then you would select YES.

 How would I know, if my passport is ECR or Non-ECR ?

 Usually for passports issued after Jan 2007, if you do not find any endorsement / printed text / notation in the passport that says “EMIGRATION CHECK REQUIRED”, then your passport falls under Non-ECR category.
-The practice of putting Non-ECR (previously ECNR) stamp has been discontinued and you only see Printed Text notation in passport, see below screenshot.
+The practice of putting Non-ECR (previously ECNR) stamp has been discontinued and you only see Printed Text notation in passport, see below screenshot of sample notation.

-ECR Passport and Emigration Clearance to work in Certain Countries ?
+ECR Passport – Emigration Clearance to work in Certain Countries ?